 Throughout my guzheng journey, I realized that challenges come prepackaged with life lessons.
 Whatever barriers there are between people, those are not immovable.
 Just like how I overcame my barrier by putting in more effort and empathizing with my teacher.
 I can’t always expect people to adjust to my lifestyle, I need to be flexible and take the initiative to adjust myself no matter what situation I will be in.
 I guess now I can say that I understand the meaning behind those music quotes now.

+Hi Vicky!

+This is a pretty good draft so far.
+Good job!
+I like the sensory details that you’ve put in, especially during your solo concert.

+However, I think you need to reflect a bit more (see what I did there…) and think about which trait you want to highlight from this essay.
+Is it your tenacity, your love of music, or your desire to impress your grandparents?
+Right now, you’re trying to highlight all of them, and this makes the essay less focused than it should be.
+Considering the prompt, I would say your tenacity should be the focus of this essay.
+This means that you will need to rewrite the parts about the music quotes and your reflection to be more explicit about why you’re choosing to maintain your guzheng lessons despite all the challenges.

+Good luck on your revisions!

+Chiara & Caroline

+ALL-in Essay Editors